Chair of the Commission

 Her career encompasses leadership roles in the community and statutory sectors in Scotland, including as Director of Carers Scotland, and Head of Campaigns and Communications with Oxfam Scotland, after a period with the Equal Opportunities Commission.

 Throughout her career Professor O’Hagan has focused on integrating equality and human rights analysis in public policy, policy analysis and service design.
-She has served on a number of advisory and project groups with successive Scottish Governments including currently as the independent chair of the Equality and Human Rights Budget Advisory Group, a member of the National Advisory Council on Women and Girls, and previously as a member of the Commission on Local Tax Reform.
+She has served on a number of advisory and project groups with successive Scottish Governments including previously as a member of the Equality and Human Rights Budget Advisory Group, the National Advisory Council on Women and Girls, and the Commission on Local Tax Reform.

 Professor O’Hagan has an international profile, particularly in gender and human rights budgeting, and through membership of academic and civil society networks.
 In 2019, she was awarded the Jo Cox Award for Public Service and Activity Citizenship by the Political Studies Association.